Skip to main content

 Trinity, Texas · FDIC Cert #5559

-First Nb of Trinity is an FDIC-insured bank (Certificate #5559) with $88M in total assets and $83M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Trinity, Texas, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.56%.
-BankHealthData assigns a composite Health Grade of C (57/100).
+This is the FDIC profile for First Nb of Trinity, an FDIC-insured bank (Certificate #5559) with $88M in total assets and $83M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Trinity, Texas, the bank maintains a Tier 1 capital ratio of 9.85% (Well-Capitalized) and a nonperforming loan ratio of 0.56%.
+BankHealthData assigns a composite Health Grade of B (78/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Nb of Trinity (FDIC cert 5559) is a community bank — $88M in total assets, $83M in deposits, serving the Trinity, Texas area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.85% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.56% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is very high: 46.9% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.